Keen Eddie

-Keen Eddie is an American action, comedy-drama television series that aired on Fox from June 3 to July 24, 2003.
+Keen Eddie is an American comedy-drama police procedural television series that aired on Fox from June 3 to July 24, 2003.
 The series was originally scheduled to premiere during the 2002–03 television season, but was postponed and premiered as a summer replacement in June 2003.
 Fox canceled the series, pulling it from the schedule after airing seven episodes.
 The remaining six episodes debuted on the American cable network Bravo and began airing in January 2004.

 The series follows a brash NYPD detective who goes to London when one of his cases goes sour and remains to work with New Scotland Yard.
 The soundtrack and incidental music for the first episode was provided by British techno duo Orbital.
-Daniel Ash of Love and Rockets scored the rest of the series.
+Daniel Ash of rock band Love and Rockets scored the rest of the series.

 All thirteen episodes of the series were released on DVD by Paramount Home Entertainment on September 7, 2004; however, some of the music was replaced for the DVD release.